-If you do it right and choose the right marketing products, it can be 66% more cost-effective per impression than other forms of conventional advertising, such as magazine, newspapers, and TV advertisements (source).
+In that case, it can be 66% more cost-effective per impression than other forms of conventional advertising, such as magazines, newspapers, and TV advertisements (source).

-The benefits mentioned above are more likely to unfold when you make sure that your marketing products are well-planned and thoughtful.
+The benefits mentioned above are more likely to unfold when you ensure your marketing products are well-planned and thoughtful.